 - Showing them how to set reminders on their phones.

 3. Be Patient

-If your loved one starts acting out, it’s important not to react.
+If your loved one starts acting out, it’s important to be understanding and react appropriately.

 They might be in pain or exhausted, or there might be too much noise or confusion.
-They might just need to be alone.
+Likewise, they might just need to be alone.